-Sullivan's Island contracts with a third party, privately-held company to provide weekly solid waste collection.
+Sullivan's Island contracts with a private third party to provide weekly solid waste collection.
 This service includes household trash and garbage collection via roll container, bulk waste (large furniture, appliances, carpet, mattresses, etc.) and yard waste.
 During the three summer months, when beach traffic and rentals are at their highest levels, the regular household trash is picked up twice a week and bulk trash/yard debris once per week.
 The refuse is taken to the Charleston County landfill.
-Town Council should reevaluate future needs for increased solid waste collection as needed to accommodate busy periods.